dchaplinsky/dsp-testbed/README.md

 Simple test bed for dsp experiments.
 Plugins, stacks of plugins, tools, measurements, graphics.

-Alpha stage, basically a direct dump of my thoughts to the IDE.

-At the moment it can read aiff files, process audio data with simple plugins (LP filter and RMS measurer is present), display signals with pylab and write results to wave files.
+At the moment it can read aiff/wave files, process audio data with simple plugins (LP filter and RMS measurer is present), display signals with pylab and write results to aiff/wave files or export to .mat.

 Obviosly it's not a real project but a set of supporting tools for DSP programming, experiments and rapid prototyping.
 However even now it's helpful to me and hopefully it'll grow a little bit more.